Gain skills and confidence in the kitchen to prepare for work in NYC’s food industry and beyond.

 Signature Culinary Fundamentals Program

 This program provides hands-on instruction on basic culinary and baking techniques, food safety, and other kitchen fundamentals.
+Intermediate English for Speakers of Other Languages (ESOL) is also available.

 People who complete this program are placed in high-quality entry level jobs in the food industry with employers such as Restaurant Associates, Google, Eataly, Whole Foods Market, Amy’s Bread and more.
 Most of these food jobs have access to benefits and set schedules and the average starting wage is $17.91 an hour.